 - Push-button blade locking safety

-- Manual safety lever to lock blade open.
+- Manual safety lever to lock the blade open.

 - Blade Material: CPM154 stainless steel